GustaMagik/IBG-bylaws/bylaws.md

 - The Board divides responsibilities among its members.
 - The Board decides which Board Members are allowed to sign contracts in the name of the association.
 These are called Authorized Signatories.
 - The Board is elected during the yearly meeting and assumes its responsibilities as soon as the meeting is over.
-- Every member of the association can be elected as Member of the Board.

 ## §5 The Controller